skojaku/applied-soft-comp/docs/lecture-note/m02-doc-embedding/reccurrent-neural-net.md

 com/skojaku/applied-soft-comp/tree/master/libs/asctools/asctools/rnn.py).
 To use the library, please install it by `pip install git+https://github.com/skojaku/applied-soft-comp.git#subdirectory=libs/asctools`.

 Let us demonstrate RNN's capability with a task - predicting sine waves 🔥.
-This task requires the model to learn patterns in continuous sequences, which better showcases RNN's ability to capture temporal dependencies.
+We will generate two sine waves - one for training and one for testing.

 ```{code-cell} ipython
 import torch